-(1) BRP Inc. is a public company since May 2013 but Mr. Nomicos was on the board of directors since 2003.
+(1) BRP Inc. is a public company since May 2013.
+Mr. Nomicos served a first term as director of BRP Inc. from 2003 to 2015, and was re-appointed to the board of directors in December 2016.

-(2) Mr. Nomicos was appointed Chair of the Human Resources and Compensation Committee, effective March 29, 2016, in replacement of Joshua Bekenstein, who remains a member of the committee.
+Nicholas Nomicos was appointed Chair of the Human Resources and Compensation Committee, effective March 29, 2016, in replacement of Joshua Bekenstein, who remains a member of the committee.

-(3) Based on the closing price of the common shares (\$75.17) on January 29, 2016, being the last trading day of the fiscal year ended January 31, 2016.
+Based on the closing price of the common shares (\$99.42) on January 27, 2017, being the last trading day of the fiscal year ended January 29, 2017.

-(4) DSUs comprising the annual equity retainer, in the amount of \$40,000, vest on the first anniversary of the grant date whereas DSUs granted at the end of each quarter to non-executive directors who elected to receive the cash component of their compensation in DSUs in lieu of cash vest immediately upon being granted.
-Includes additional DSUs credited as dividend equivalents.
+DSUs comprising the annual equity retainer, in the amount of \$40,000, vest on the first anniversary of the grant date whereas DSUs granted at the end of each quarter to non-executive directors who elected to receive the cash component of their compensation in DSUs in lieu of cash vest immediately upon being granted.
+Includes additional DSUs credited as dividend equivalents up to January 29, 2017.

-(5) The value of a DSU when redeemed for cash is equivalent to the market value of a common share of the Corporation.
-The total value of vested DSUs is therefore calculated based on the closing price of the common shares (\$75.17) on January 29, 2016, being the last trading day of the fiscal year ended January 31, 2016.
+The value of a DSU when redeemed for cash is equivalent to the volume weighted average trading price of the common shares of the Corporation on the TSX for the five trading days immediately preceding the date of redemption.
+However, for the purposes of this Circular, the total value of vested DSUs is calculated based on the closing price of the common shares (\$99.42) on January 27, 2017, being the last trading day of the Corporation's fiscal year ended January 29, 2017.

-(6) Equity ownership was assessed as at April 12, 2016, based on the closing price of the common shares (\$88.54) on such date.
+Equity ownership was assessed as at April 11, 2017, based on the closing price of the common shares (\$116.06) on such date.
 For further details on the share ownership guidelines applicable to directors, see "Nominees for Election to the Board of Directors - Director Share Ownership Guidelines".